 As you walk along the N-525 be careful!
 There is lots of traffic and you are forced to walk on the shoulder, as you can see here.

-Farther along, there is a small shortcut to get you off the shoulder just before the large roundabout ahead, at kilometer 17.53 on the Camino Sanabrés from Entrepeñas to Puebla de Sanabria.
+Farther along, there is a small shortcut to get you off the shoulder just before the large roundabout ahead, at about kilometer 16.7 on the Camino Sanabrés from Entrepeñas to Puebla de Sanabria.

 It is only about 1/2 kilometer that you are required to walk along the N-525.
 You can see the signage at this large traffic circle, directing you to stay towards the left.